- Early Recognition Of Impacted Eyeteeth Is The Key To Successful Treatment

 Exposure and Bracketing of an Impacted Cuspid

-These basic principals can be adapted to apply to any impacted tooth in the mouth.
+These basic principles can be adapted to apply to any impacted tooth in the mouth.
 It is not that uncommon for both of the maxillary cuspids to be impacted.
 In these cases, the space in the dental arch form will be prepared on both sides at once.

 Recent studies have revealed that with early identification of impacted eyeteeth (or any other impacted tooth other than wisdom teeth), treatment should be initiated at a younger age.
-Once you general dentist or hygienist identifies a potential eruption problem, the patient should be referred to the orthodontist for early evaluation.
-In some cases the patient will be sent to the oral surgeon before braces are even applied to the teeth.
-As mentioned earlier, Drs.
-Krueger and Lenox or Dr. Lenox will be asked to remove over-retained baby teeth and/or selected adult teeth.
+Once your general dentist or hygienist identifies a potential eruption problem, the patient should be referred to the orthodontist for early evaluation.
+In some cases, the patient will be sent to the oral surgeon before braces are even applied to the teeth.
+As mentioned earlier, Dr. Krueger, Dr. Lenox or Dr. Peterson will be asked to remove over-retained baby teeth and/or selected adult teeth.
 He will also remove any extra teeth or growths that are blocking eruption of the developing adult teeth.
 Finally, he may be asked to simply expose an impacted eyetooth without attaching a bracket and chain to it.
 In reality, this is an easier surgical procedure to perform than having to expose and bracket the impacted tooth.
 This will encourage some eruption to occur before the tooth becomes totally impacted (stuck).
 By the time the patient is at the proper age for the orthodontist to apply braces to the dental arch, the eyetooth will have erupted enough that the orthodontist can bond a bracket to it and move it into place without needing to force its eruption.
 In the long run, this saves time for the patient and means less time in braces (always a plus for any patient!).

 What To Expect From Surgery To Expose & Bracket An Impacted Tooth?